kghost/qterminal/README.md

 ### My Home/End key doesn't work.

 Ensure that default kaytab is used (File -> Preferences -> Behavior -> Emulation), or try other key maps, even modify kaytab define files, located \share\qtermwidget5\kb-layouts\ inside program directory.

+### Can I run CMD inside QTerminal ?

+No, you can't.
+You can try run CMD.exe under WSL, it kinda works.
+But I won't put any work on it.

 ## Bug Report